-7.3.14 RTSP streaming server
+RTSP streaming server 7.3.13

 The RTSP streaming server use case is based on the open source gst-rtsp-server package.
-It uses the Freescale aiurdemux plugin to demultiplex the file to audio or video elementary streams and to send them out through RTP.
-You can start the RTSP streaming server on one board, and play it on another board with the RTSP streaming playback commands.
+It uses the i.MX aiurdemux plugin to demultiplex the file to audio or video elementary streams and to send them out through RTP.
+Start the RTSP streaming server on one board, and play it on another board with the RTSP streaming playback commands.

 The gst-rtsp-server package is not installed by default in the Yocto Project release.
-You can follow these steps to build and install it.
+Follow these steps to build and install it.